1875 Atlantic hurricane season: Tropical Storm Four

 A tropical storm formed in the west-central Gulf of Mexico on September 24.
 After initially moving northwestward, the storm curved east-northeastward by the following day.
 The cyclone peaked with maximum sustained winds of 60 mph (95 km/h), and due to lack of data, was believed to have maintained this intensity until making landfall near modern-day Panama City, Florida at 13:00 UTC on September 27.
 By early September 28, the storm weakened to a tropical depression and soon dissipated near the Florida–Georgia state line.
 Several locations along the Gulf Coast of the United States reported heavy rainfall, with 6 in and 3 in of precipitation observed in Mobile and New Orleans, respectively.
+Climate researcher Michael Chenoweth suggested the removal of this storm from HURDAT in a 2014 study, noting "No evidence in land-based reports or from ships".

 Hurricane Five

 The schooner Pilot's Pride first encountered this hurricane northeast of the Bahamas on October 7.
 The system moved just west of due north and intensified into a Category 2 hurricane on the following day.
 Based on ship reports, the hurricane is estimated to have peaked with maximum sustained winds of 105 mph (165 km/h).
 The bark Marie was damaged by the storm on October 8 and returned to port for repairs.
 Early on October 9, the cyclone curved northeastward and weakened to a Category 1 hurricane.
 The storm was last noted to the southeast of Sable Island late on October 10.